 *The strategy is subject to change over time based on ongoing engagement needs.

-The first public engagement phase is the visioning process that looks at the goals and objectives of the plan.
-The Board approved the goals at their June 25, 2024 meeting for use in the development of the 2055 MTP.
+The first public engagement phase is the visioning process that looks at the Goals and Objectives of the plan.
+Details regarding the public engagement efforts for the Goals and Objectives can be found here.
+The Board approved the Goals and Objectives at their June 25, 2024 meeting for use in the development of the MTP Destination 2055.
+The Goals and Objectives used in the development of MTP Destination 2055 can be found here.

 To learn more about the MTP, visit Destination2055NC.com.